kurt980/HistoFlight2023/crawler/README.md

 ```
 ## Data processing
 Run the command to generate airport, flight and ticket csv.
 Make sure they do not currently exist in the data directory before running
+Also make sure flight_data.txt does not exist in current directory
 ```sh
 python processData.py
 ```